Dr Ulrich Kusenack

 - High-resolution vascular ultrasound (duplex sonography) for the early detection of venous and arterial diseases

-- Oscillography for determining peripheral blood flow in the legs
+- Oscillography to determine the peripheral blood flow in the legs

 - Light reflection rheography (LRR) to determine vein function before and after varicose vein surgery

-- Venous occlusion plethysmography (VOP) for monitoring progression after deep vein thrombosis
+- Venous occlusion plethysmography (VVP) for follow-up after deep vein thrombosis

-- Veinlite reflected light for better visualization of veins, e.g., during sclerotherapy of spider veins and varicose veins
+- Veinlite incident light for better visualisation of veins, e.g. for sclerotherapy of spider veins and varicose veins

-My private practice for vascular surgery, vascular diagnostics, and vein disorders is centrally located in the heart of Düsseldorf.
+You will find my Private practice for vascular surgery, vascular diagnostics and venous disorders Centrally located in the heart of Düsseldorf located.
 The building is located directly on Königsallee.